MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-RemoteMailbox.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Disable-RemoteMailbox cmdlet to remove mailboxes from the cloud-based service but keep the associated user objects in the on-premises Active Directory.
+Use the Disable-RemoteMailbox cmdlet to remove user mailboxes from the cloud-based service but keep the associated user objects in the on-premises Active Directory.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).